 The health and viability of residual musculature and nerves should be assessed.
 Brachial plexopathy is a contraindication for TMSKR, as healthy nerves and muscles are necessary for robust reinnervation.
 In addition, the examination should evaluate:

 - Proximal injury to shoulder complex—common in traumatic amputation.

 - Impairments to the sound limb, which may be exacerbated due to overuse injuries.

 - Core strength and posture.

-- Soft tissue deficits, bony prominences, split-thickness skin grafts or scars, which may impede prosthesis wear, but may be surgically addressed during the TMR procedure.
+- Soft tissue deficits, bony prominences, split-thickness skin grafts or scars, which may impede prosthesis wear, but may be surgically addressed during the TMSKR procedure.